-As we told you about last month, John and I have been busily running around updating our Day Trips from Austin guidebook.
-The book focuses on trips within a two-hour drive of the city so most of our trips are just that: day trips.
-Of course, our favorite travel companions come along for the trip!
+As we told you about last month, John and I have been busily running around updating our Day Trips from Houston guidebook.
+The book focuses on trips within a two-hour drive of the city and, of course, our favorite travel companions come along for the trip!

 As we all know, accidents can and do certainly happen close to home so safety is just as important on a day trip as on a two-week vacation.
 A survey by Progressive showed that over half the auto accidents occur within five miles of the person’s home.
 Another figure we saw said that only one percent of accidents occur more than 50 miles from home.

 Here’s a look at our day trip safety routine: